-In this paper we consider the problem of computing decentralized control policies for stochastic systems with finite state and action spaces.
-Synthesis of optimal decentralized policies for such problems is known to be NP-hard [15].
+Summary.
+We consider the problem of computing decentralized control policies for stochastic systems with finite state and action spaces.
+Synthesis of optimal decentralized policies for such problems is known to be NP-hard [1].
 Here we focus on methods for efficiently computing meaningful suboptimal decentralized control policies.
-The algorithms we present here are based on approximation of optimal Q-functions.
+The algorithms we present here are based on approximation of optimal Qfunctions.
 We show that the performance loss associated with choosing decentralized policies with respect to an approximate Q-function is related to the approximation error.
-We demonstrate the methods developed in this paper with an example of load balancing in a queuing network.